 Walking time – 1hr 30min (2.8km return).

-Burgess Falls is an idyllic waterfall at the end of the Horseshoe Falls walking track in Hazelbroom, about a kilometer away from Horseshoe Falls (see above).
+Burgess Falls is an idyllic waterfall at the end of the Horseshoe Falls walking track in Hazelbroom, about a kilometre away from Horseshoe Falls (see above).
 It is a very pretty setting and the wall behind the waterfall is covered with ferns.

 You could either view Burgess Falls from the large rock at the end of the trail, or you could scramble over the boulders in the creek (nothing too serious) and get to the sandy bank that surrounds the little pool at the bottom of the falls.